weaveworks/weave/README.md

 If you have any questions about, feedback for or a problem with Weave Net:

 - Read [the Weave Net docs](https://www.weave.works/docs/net/latest/introducing-weave/).
-- Invite yourself to the <a href="https://weaveworks.github.io/community-slack/"> #weave-community slack channel</a>
+- Invite yourself to the <a href="https://weaveworks.github.io/community-slack/" target="_blank"> #weave-community </a> slack channel.
-- Ask a question on the <a href="https://weave-community.slack.com/messages/general/"> #weave-community slack channel </a>
+- Ask a question on the <a href="https://weave-community.slack.com/messages/general/"> #weave-community</a> slack channel.
-- Join the <a href="https://www.meetup.com/pro/Weave/"> Weave User Group </a> and get invited to online talks, hands-on training and meetups in your area
+- Join the <a href="https://www.meetup.com/pro/Weave/"> Weave User Group </a> and get invited to online talks, hands-on training and meetups in your area.
-- send an email to <a href="mailto:weave-users@weave.works">weave-users@weave.works</a>
+- Send an email to <a href="mailto:weave-users@weave.works">weave-users@weave.works</a>
-- <a href="https://github.com/weaveworks/weave/issues/new">file an issue</a>
+- <a href="https://github.com/weaveworks/weave/issues/new">File an issue.</a>

 Your feedback is always welcome!